mvsoom/thesis/writing/thesis/chapter/pack/main.typ

 Expression is always k(x,x') = J(x,x')/J(0)
 Samples tend to horizontal asymptotes left and right Need to look into this
+Not a priori better I think cos DGF has non-horizontal asymptotes usually for hard GCI

 */